dgmjr/atlassian.net/README.md

 ## Note:
 This project is dormand due to lack of demand as well as my attention being drawn to other more potentialy popular projects.
+Little to no code is published because I am attempting to complete a v0.1 release before making the code public.